The value of groups: learning together

 Starting school is a big step for your child and your family.
 Many children with disabilities benefit greatly from a transition to school program, as it allows them to adjust more easily to the school setting.

 Our SportEd program allows children to develop the skills needed to join in all types of active groups such as dance, swimming and ball sports.
 Families are involved, so that they can help their child practice these skills at home or in the community.

-EarlyEd regularly offers early intervention groups and activities through the school holidays.
-Our holiday groups provide opportunities for whole families to develop skills to use at home or in the community.
+EarlyEd delivers a range of intensive school holiday groups providing the opportunity for the whole family to develop skills to use at home or in the community.